gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 npm install --save typography-theme-bootstrap typography-theme-lawton
 ```

-To use the Bootstrap theme, change your typography module code to:
+To use the Bootstrap theme, change your typography code to:

 ```javascript{2,4}
 import Typography from "typography"